ErikKalkoken/evebuddy/README.md

 - Single executable file, no installation required
 - Desktop app that runs on Windows, Linux and macOS
 - Automatic dark and light theme

-> [!IMPORTANT]
-> This is an early version and not yet considered fully stable.
-We therefore very much appreciate any user feedback, so we can find and squash any remaining bugs.
-If you encounter any bugs please feel free to open an issue or chat with us on Discord.
-> Some features may not be fully implemented yet (e.g. some notification types).
-Our current focus is on bug fixing, rather then adding more features.
-But if you are missing anything important, please feel free to open a feature request.
-> We very much welcome any contributions.
-If you like to provide a fix or add a feature please feel free top open a PR.

 ## Screenshot